 As one, they all turned to watch the bride and groom dancing something that required a great deal of strutting, kicking and flashing eyes to an accompaniment of frantic guitar strumming and snapping fingers.
 They looked very happy.

 "Well, it looks like it's more fun," conceded Scott.

 "It is."
 Johnny took off his hat, weighing it in his hand.
-He nodded towards the wall, where a group of Lancer hands stood watching.
+He nodded towards a group of Lancer hands.
 They were grinning and poking each other in the ribs, sharing some joke.
 "Leastways, it was until I found that fool Wes and half the hands at the cookhouse door, collecting pans and skillets.
 Like we thought, they're planning on a shivaree."

 Scott winced.
 "Did you stop them?"

 Johnny laughed and shook his head.
 "Let 'em think they'll have their fun.
 I already arranged with Jaime to get him and Lena away.
 He's not dumb enough to take her to their new house tonight and none of the hands know where they're going.
 I'm goin' to get everyone looking at me, and let them slip out.
 Go over there, will you, and tell him the buggy's ready and waiting where we agreed?
 He'll know what to do."